dojo/docs/dojo/index.rst

   * :ref:`dojo.formToQuery <dojo/formToQuery>`

-    Returns a URL-encoded string representing the form passed as either a node or string ID identifying the form to serialize
+    Returns a URL-encoded string representing the form passed as either a node or string ID identifying the form to serialize.

-* Styles (dojo/dom-style)
+* Styles (:ref:`dojo/dom-style <dojo/dom-style>`)

+  This module defines the core dojo DOM style API.
+The convention for the return variable for this module is ``domStyle``.

   * :ref:`dojo.style <dojo/style>`